nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing a lesson

 ### Deleting a person

-1. Deleting a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.